PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Related work

-Except for \dpo{} and \pfyl{}, the above contributions provided solutions to specific optimization problems, and \citet{berthet2020learning} did not wrap up \dpo{} and \pfyl{} as a generic library.
-In conclusion, they were confined to research-grade code for purposes of reproducibility.
+Except for \dpo{} and \pfyl{}, the above contributions provided solutions to specific optimization problems, and \citet{berthet2020learning} did not package \dpo{} and \pfyl{} as a generic library.
+In conclusion, they were confined to research-grade code aimed at reproducing experimental results.